-Youth - Most youth (92%) in the IR said they had not used illicit substances over the past year.
+Youth - Illicit substance use among youth in the VCR was not reportable.
+The RHS shows that across the province, most youth (94%) said they had not used illicit substances and $6\%^{44}$ said they had sought treatment for alcohol or substance use in the past year.
 Previous studies have observed that Aboriginal youth in BC who experienced discrimination were more likely to use substances (other than marijuana and alcohol) [47].

-Children - Parents or caregivers in the IR were asked whether the child's birth mother drank any alcohol during their pregnancy.
-A majority (90%) reported that the mother did not drink any alcohol during the pregnancy and among those who did, most were said to have had a drink less than once a month.
+Children - Parents or caregivers were asked whether the child's birth mother drank any alcohol during their pregnancy.
+A majority (95%) of VCR participants reported that the mother did not drink any alcohol during the pregnancy and among those who did, most were said to have had a drink less than once a month.
 The powerful stigma against drinking during pregnancy may make people less likely to report alcohol use during pregnancy.